 With that said, there is no monthly premium with AMEX Screen Protection, and the excess is a fair 10% of the claim amount, so the most extreme cases will only set you back $50.
 You're limited to two claims in any twelve month period as well.

 Factor in the no annual fee and 0% interest for the first 12 months and the Express Essential card becomes a solid choice if you’re looking to purchase your smartphone outright and wouldn’t otherwise have a leg to stand on should you damage your handset.

-Picture: Cory Doctorow, licensed under Creative Commons Attribution-NonCommercial-ShareAlike 2.0 Generic (image cropped), and Shuttesrtock (Content feed image)
+Pictures: Cory Doctorow, licensed under Creative Commons Attribution-NonCommercial-ShareAlike 2.0 Generic (image cropped), and Shuttesrtock (Content feed image)